maricalmer/minishell/README.md

 	- *Advanced Programming in the UNIX Environment* by W. Richard Stevens: Comprehensive resource on Unix system calls and process management.
 	- *The Linux Programming Interface* by Michael Kerrisk: Detailed explanations of Linux system programming concepts.

+---
+### Coding standard

+Strict coding guidelines for the 42 School curriculum.
+Here is a concise summary of the most important aspects of this coding style:
+- Files: Max 5 functions per file; lines ≤ 80 chars.
+- Functions: Max 25 lines; max 4 parameters
+- Naming: snake_case
+- Control Flow: Only if, else, and while allowed; ❌ No for, switch, ternary (?:), or do...while ❌
+- Variables: Declared only at the start of functions; no VLAs
+- Macros: Only for constants; no function-like macros
+- (...)